jhpyle/docassemble/_docs/api.md

 ## <a name="session_post"></a>Set variables in an interview

-Description: Sets variables in the interview dictionary.
+Description: Sets variables in the interview dictionary and returns a [JSON] representation of the current question in the interview.

 Path: `/api/session`